Our alcohol/drug policy is designed to deter the use of chemical substances.

 The School requires random drug testing for students who have returned from suspension for drug use.
 If test results are positive for drugs, the student will be expelled, whether the drug use occurred on or off campus, during a term or a School leave.

-The use or possession of tobacco products in any form—including but not limited to cigarettes, electronic cigarettes, vaporizers, juuls, juul pods, chewing tobacco, and dip—is a violation of a major School rule and will result in a meeting with the Discipline Committee.
+The use or possession of tobacco products in any form—including but not limited to cigarettes, electronic cigarettes, vaping devices, juuls, juul pods, chewing tobacco, and dip—is a violation of a major School rule and will result in a meeting with the Discipline Committee.
 Indoor smoking at the School is grounds for dismissal.